acteng/inspectorate_tools/manuals/area-check.md

 - Notes is a space where you can add any other relevant notes on the scheme or design review.

-3.4 The Network Context section gives you the opportunity to talk about the context of the area being assessed if, for example, it is part of a wider programme or scheme that contains multiple connected areas and routes.
-You should include a drawing or plan to show which area is being assessed in the file, and give details of any neighbouring areas being assessed in separate files, as well as any neighbouring areas that are not part of the wider scheme.
+3.4 After these there is an opportunity to upload a `Network Map`.
+This should be sketched using our Scheme Sketcher tool and represent the area being scored, and other areas that are part of the same scheme.
+These should be distinguished somehow {I don't know how we are going to suggest doing this}.

 Traffic Mitigation Check

-3.5 The Traffic Mitigation Check tab asks you to respond to a sequence of questions on the anticipated effects of the scheme on motor vehicle traffic.
+3.5 The Traffic Mitigation Check section asks you to respond to a sequence of questions on the anticipated effects of the scheme on motor vehicle traffic.
 It is important that you complete the Traffic Mitigation Check before moving on to the Area Scorecard as its results can cause you to redesign parts of your scheme before proceeding to the